Hepatitis C Medicaid Affinity Group: Supporting State-Generated Solutions to Eliminating HCV

 New HCV treatments can result in a cure for approximately 95% of people who take them.
 People who are cured of HCV experience multiple health benefits and are significantly less likely to develop severe liver disease, liver cancer, and liver failure, which can be very costly conditions and can be fatal.
 However, many states have experienced challenges in providing HCV treatment for patients with Medicaid and other public insurance.
 More intensive efforts are needed and model programs must be replicated to increase screening and diagnosis, ensure follow up care, manage the costs of treatment, and raise provider and public awareness about HCV risks and new treatments that offer a strong chance of a cure.

 States are the key leaders in public health innovation, but do not always have opportunities to share effective strategies and collaborate to identify solutions to common challenges.
 The Affinity Group addresses this need by bringing states together to support the development and implementation of innovative strategies for scaling up HCV treatment.

 The Affinity Group is a continuous quality improvement project that supports the development of evidence-based practices and implementation strategies to improve Medicaid systems’ efforts to address HCV.
 It will be evaluated to identify the most effective activities for states and to inform future efforts.
 The project aims to:

 - Foster state collaboration and share promising practices;

 - Increase the number and percentage of Medicaid beneficiaries diagnosed and successfully treated (or cured) for HCV.

-Convened by the Office of HIV/AIDS and Infectious Disease Policy (OHAIDP) in the Office of the Assistant Secretary for Health, the Affinity Group is a collaborative effort across HHS that also engages the Centers for Medicare and Medicaid Services (CMS), the Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA), the HHS Office of Minority Health (OMH), and the Substance Abuse and Mental Health Services Administration (SAMHSA) to provide technical assistance and consultation to participating states.
+Convened by the Office of Infectious Disease and HIV/AIDS Policy (OIDP) in the Office of the Assistant Secretary for Health, the Affinity Group is a collaborative effort across HHS that also engages the Centers for Medicare and Medicaid Services (CMS), the Centers for Disease Control and Prevention (CDC), the Health Resources and Services Administration (HRSA), the HHS Office of Minority Health (OMH), and the Substance Abuse and Mental Health Services Administration (SAMHSA) to provide technical assistance and consultation to participating states.

 Example of Hepatitis C Medicaid Affinity Group activities undertaken by states include: